MathisSchm/ShellShockDrawer/README.md

 - Press "Mark Bumper".
 - Middle click on left and right end of the bumper to mark it.

+(Optional: Drag the circle in bumper mode to adjust the range by which you're willing to miss the shot.
+A larger range means a higher possibility that the target area is reachable from your current player position.)

 _Notes_
-* Calculate wind.
+* Cannot calculate wind.
 Intended for use in single player games only.
 * Bumper arc may varies from the ingame one, but the projectile should land pretty close nonetheless.